Bethesda-by-the-Sea: History

 Donald and Melania Trump were married in the church on January 22, 2005.
-Trump's youngest son, Barron, was christened at the church.
+Their son, Barron Trump, was christened at the church.
 They have attended Christmas Eve and Easter Celebrations here in 2016, 2017, and 2019 after Trump's election as President of the United States.

 Michael Jordan and Yvette Prieto were married at the church on April 27, 2013.